Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/TfFn.md

 Although their analysis elegantly shows that the population activity of the perturbed system does not destroy the Fisher information about the input, they do not consider a scenario where the ring attractor is used as a working memory mechanism, it is rather used to encode instantaneous representation.
 In contrast, our analysis involves understanding how the working memory content degrades over time due to the dynamics.
 We are not aware of any mean field analysis that covers this aspect.

 > What was section 5.2 trying to show?
-First it claims that 2.2 presents a theory of approximate solutions in the neighborhood of continuous attractors (news to me, as far as I could tell, that section showed me that all CAN models were unstable to noise and turn into a variety of different fixed points under noise, that doesn't sound like a theory at all?
+First it claims that 2.2 presents a theory of approximate solutions in the neighbourhood of continuous attractors (news to me, as far as I could tell, that section showed me that all CAN models were unstable to noise and turn into a variety of different fixed points under noise, that doesn't sound like a  theory at all?
 Section 3 seems to be the theory?)
 Then you list four conditions on what sounds like exactly the same problem?
 What is the difference between dynamical systems having robust manifolds, and the working memory task being solved, isn't the whole point of the model that these two are the same? (i.e. you can solve a working memory task with a CAN).
 Is this supposed to be a concluding section that says when working memory can be solved?
 Then why have you suddenly defined state and dynamical noise that haven't been used before, I thought we had a perfectly nice definition of perturbations on the network (equation 2)?
 This section seemed... strange, in my eyes the paper would be improved by removing it

->
+Section 5.2 (which we moved to a it's own section now) is showing how the reverse of the Persistence Theorem looks like for continuous attractors.
+The Persistence Theorem says that systems in the neighbourhood of a (normally hyperbolic) continous attractor will behave similarily to it.
+This section is showing the reverse: under reasonable assumptions, if a system behaves (in output space) like a continuous attractor, its recurrent dynamics will be near one.

 > Smaller things:
->

 > line 107 - comment left in doc
->

 > Figure 2 caption line 1, missing 'of' and pluralisation of 'implementation'
->

-We thank the reviewer for pointing out these mistakes.
+We thank the reviewer for pointing out these mistakes which we have now corrected.

 > So all in all, I think the exposition, despite, as I said, often